Proliferating Borders of Capital and the Pandemic Swerve

 Demanding a radical epidemiology in the face of the lethal failures of capitalism

-From the origins of the crisis at the crossroads of the bio-pharmaceutical industry, fossil-fueled pollution, and the privatisation of healthcare in China, Mitropoulos follows the virus' spread as governments embraced reckless strategies of containment.
-The failures of quarantines and travel bans racialised the disease, and the reluctance to expand healthcare capacity deepened already perilous inequalities.
-Untested pharmaceuticals and right-wing demands to 'reopen the economy' no matter the human cost reveal a world where the very definition of 'the economy' is fundamentally shifting.
+From the origins of the crisis at the crossroads of fossil-fuelled pollution and the privatisation of healthcare in China, Angela Mitropoulos follows the virus' spread as governments embraced reckless strategies of 'containment' and 'herd immunity.'
+Exoticist explanations of the pandemic and the recourse to quarantines and travel bans racialised the disease, while the reluctance to expand healthcare capacity displaced the risk onto private households and private wealth.

 Angela Mitropoulos is a theorist and academic based in Sydney, Australia.
 Among other writings which track shifting boundaries and movements in the history of philosophy, science, aesthetics, politics and economics, she is the author of Contract and Contagion: From Biopolitics to Oikonomia (2012).